 Proven strategy for high-quality approach

 Imaging analysis by NIR provides valuable information about spatially distributed ingredients.
-Uniformity of powder blends, tablets or other solid samples can be investigated by hyperspectral NIR images.
+The uniformity of powder blends, tablets or other solid samples can be investigated by hyperspectral NIR images.

 Valuable tool for understanding process

-For either R&D or routine operation environment NIR imaging may be a valuable tool for either increased understanding of your process and product, or continuous quality control during production.
-NIR imaging involves beside processing of NIR spectra also (advanced) imaging analysis in order to extract the desired information from the images.
+For either R&D or routine operation, environment NIR imaging may be a valuable tool for either increased understanding of your process and product, or continuous quality control during production.
+NIR imaging involves besides processing of NIR spectra also (advanced) imaging analysis in order to extract the desired information from the images.

 In the frontline of Process Analytical Technology

-Combining spectroscopic methods like NIR with the NanoFlowSizer extends the range of information which can be extracted form the sample.
+Combining spectroscopic methods like NIR with the NanoFlowSizer extends the range of information that can be extracted from the sample.

 Besides particle size, additional information about concentration and compositions or other relevant properties may be obtained.

-Since the NanoFlowSizer measures non-invasively through glass, combination with other non-invasive technologies like NIR will not jeopardize the non-invasive character of the measurements.
+Since the NanoFlowSizer measures non-invasively through glass, combining with other non-invasive technologies like NIR will not jeopardize the non-invasive character of the measurements.